 On December 28, 2012, we entered into a term loan agreement with Kreos, providing for a term loan of up to \$10 million, which was fully drawn on the closing date.
-The borrowings under the term loan have been primarily used to finance working capital needs.
+The borrowings under the term loan were primarily used to finance working capital needs.
+On January 26, 2015, we repaid the entire outstanding balance under the term loan.

-Interest on the term loan is payable monthly at a rate of 11.90% per year, compounded on a monthly basis.
-Principal is paid in 33 equal monthly installments from September 2013 through 2016, the last of which has been prepaid in advance pursuant to the terms of the term loan.
-As of September 30, 2014, the term loan had an outstanding principal balance of \$5.6 million and no accrued interest outstanding.
-Payments of principal and interest on the term loan are in Euros.
+Interest on the term loan was payable monthly at a rate of 11.90% per year, compounded on a monthly basis.
+Principal was paid in 33 equal monthly installments from September 2013 through 2016, the last of which was prepaid in advance pursuant to the terms of the term loan.
+As of December 31, 2014, the term loan had an outstanding principal balance of \$4.7 million and no accrued interest outstanding.
+Payments of principal and interest on the term loan were in Euros.